JJ/hoborg/text/text.md

 and raised his offer.
 What the hell, he could have offered me the whole fucking circus.
 "How much is that worth for you?"

 "American dollars?"
-The suited man snorted.
+I replied, and the suited man snorted.
 Now I could see that the suit had been recently cleaned, ironed and starched, but was the worse for wear and threadbare in places.
 And his hair was not greased back, just dirty and greasy.
 He was a lot louse, probably, somebody